-We calculate that ALAC was 10% of S&P Global Ratings' risk-weighted assets at year-end 2017, and anticipate the ratio will remain at 9.0%-10% in the next two years.
-We include in our projection the negative impact of IFRS 9--0.9% of RAC ratio, the same assumptions as indicated in the capital section, but no potential issuance of other ALAC-eligible instruments because we think further issuance will depend on the still-unclear definitive standards for minimum own funds and eligible liabilities.
+While we calculate that ALAC was 11% of S&P Global Ratings' risk-weighted assets at year-end 2018, but we anticipate the ratio will be 9%-10% in the next two years.
+We include in our projection potential issuance of subordinated notes based on the assumption that the bank will probably start issuing them soon in order to meet its requirements of minimum own funds and eligible liabilities.

-We therefore consider that the bank's loss absorption capacity protecting senior creditors will remain above the 6% of the RWAs threshold we deem appropriate for one notch of uplift, but just below the 10% threshold allowing for two notches of uplift in our assessment of the long-term rating on de Volksbank.
-The thresholds we apply to de Volksbank are above our standard 5% and 8%, which reflects a concentration of maturities, as the bank's buffer consists of excess core capital and of a single instrument.
+We therefore consider that the bank's loss absorption capacity protecting senior creditors will remain above the 6% of the RWA threshold we deem appropriate for one notch of uplift, but still below the 10% threshold allowing for two notches uplift in our assessment of the long-term rating on de Volksbank.
+The thresholds we apply to de Volksbank are above our standard 5% and 8% benchmarks, which reflects the bank's concentration of maturities, as its buffer consists as of today of excess core capital and of a single Tier 2 instrument as of year-end 2018.

-De Volksbank De Volksbank NVSummary Of ALAC Calculation As Of Dec.
-31, 2017

-(Mil. €) % of S&P Global Rating' RWA
+(Mil. €) % of S&P Global Ratings RWA

-A Adjusted common equity 3,211
+A Adjusted common equity 3,359.0

-В Hybrids in TAC 0
+В Hybrids in TAC 0.0

-C (A+B) Total adjusted common equity 3,211 21.7
+C (A+B) Total adjusted common equity 3,359.0 22.7

-D TAC in excess of our 15% threshold 981 6.6
+D TAC in excess of our 15% threshold 1,138.0 7.7

-Е ALAC-eligible instruments 500 3.4
+E ALAC-eligible instruments 500.0 3.4

-F (=D+E) ALAC buffer 1,481 10.0
+F (=D+E) ALAC buffer 1,638.0 11.1

-S&P Global Ratings RWA 14,809
+S&P Global Ratings RWA 14,809.0

-Source: S&P Global Ratings database.
-ALAC--Additional loss-absorbing capacity.
-RWA--Risk-weighted assets.
-TAC--Total adjusted capital.
+$Source: S\&P\ Global\ Ratings\ database.\ ALAC--Additional\ loss-absorbing\ capacity.\ RWA--Risk-weighted\ assets.\ TAC--Total\ adjusted\ capital.$